 Preheat oven to 350F (180C) It must be thoroughly heated through.

 Line two baking sheets with parchment paper

 Whisk egg whites with pinch of salt until stiff and dry.
+The liquidy chear egg white texture should be replaced with a foamy texture.
 Gradually add the sugar, whisking until a thick and glossy meringue is achieved.

 Gently fold in the nuts, chocolate, vanilla and bitters.

 Using a teaspoon, drop heaping spoonfuls (but don't go any larger) onto the parchment, spaced 1" apart.

 Put the baking sheets into the oven.
 Shut the door.
 Immediately turn the oven off.